AJGamesArchive/health-clinic-appointment-system/README.md

 **Technology:** This is a simple Fastify REST API written in Typescript.
 This API accesses the database via the Object Document Model (ODM) tool [Mongoose](https://mongoosejs.com/docs/) and runs on [Port 80](http://localhost:80).

+- If you get a ``'Permission Denied'`` error when trying to boot the API, this is because you're OS requires elevated privileges in order to map to Ports below 1024 for security reasons.
+Sometimes these privileges are enabled by default and sometimes there not.
+If you get this error you will need to provide the NodeJS binary on your computer with Admin/Sudo privileges.

 ### Web

 This code is located in: (``./web``).